70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 Bucket List Journal

 Ah, our bucket list gets longer every day.
 And while we don’t run out of ideas, it’s always nice to get some new inspiration!
 This Bucket List Diary for you or for couples will do just that!
 From ticking off boxes like “paddling in a transparent canoe in Seychelles” to the simple but equally important ones like “visit your family and talk to them about your travels”.
-These bucket list diaries are one of our favourites Christmas gifts for travelers! 🙂
+These bucket list diaries are one of our favorites Christmas gifts for travelers! 🙂

 Instax camera & films